ecmwf/datacube-spec/readme.md

 The syntax contains three core concepts:

 * An **identifier** is the description of a location in the datacube.
 This may be the coordinates of a specific element, or a sub-datacube.
-* A **query** is a span of identifiers for describing a set of elements, defined as ranges or sets on each dimension.
+* A **query** is a span of identifiers for describing a set of elements or sub-datacubes, defined as ranges or sets on each dimension.
 * A **request** is a query or key, plus a **verb** specifying an action to be taken on those elements

 These concepts can be expressed in any of the following four principal formats: